Version 1.2, November 2020

 We have a highly skilled security team who govern our data protection and information security, and who are responsible for securing our product and services.
 When appropriate, we also engage external resources and experts.

-Our DPO takes on the role of Chief Information Security Officer (CISO), and leads the security team.
+Our CTO takes on the role of Chief Information Security Officer and leads our security team.

 We have security policies and other documents that form the basis of our information security framework.
 These policies and documents are reviewed on an annual basis.

-The policies apply to everyone who works for us, including our employees and freelancers, and our employees are educated and trained in our information security practices.
+The policies apply to everyone who works for us, including our staff members and freelancers, and everyone who works for us is educated and trained in our information security practices.

 The goal of our Information Security Policy is to protect all the data we retain and process.

 We align with current international regulatory and industry best-practice guidance, and we’ve designed our security program around best-of-breed guidelines for cloud security.
-In particular, we make use of bodies like the Cloud Security Alliance, and we align our practices with ISO 27001 and 27018.
+In particular, we make use of bodies like the Cloud Security Alliance and Vendor Security Alliance, and we align our practices with ISO 27001, ISO27002, ISO 27018 and ISO 27701.

 Further details of our Information Security Policy are confidential.

-In the event of a data incident, we have a documented policy and firm processes to guide our actions, as well as a Data Incident Response Team (RT) to handle the incident.
+In the event of a data incident, we have a documented policy and firm processes to guide our actions, as well as a Data Incident Response Team to handle the incident and a Data Incident Registry where we log forensics records, sequence of actions and decisions taken to analyze, mitigate and communicate an incident.

 We comply with the GDPR and will notify you by email should we become aware of a data breach that affects you and requires notification.
-An email will be sent to the email addresses of the users registered in our product or as contact persons for your subscription with us.
-Feel free to email firstname.lastname@example.org if you wish to receive such alert to other email addresses.
+An email will be sent to the email addresses registered in our product or as contact persons for your subscription with us.
+Feel free to email [email protected] if you wish to receive such alerts to other email addresses.

-We have a Business Continuity Policy in place to ensure the continuity and timely recovery of our critical business processes and services in the event of a disaster, and to ensure that our critical business processes operate at an appropriate level.
+Our Business Continuity Policy helps us to ensure the continuity and timely recovery of our critical business processes and services in the event of a disaster, and to ensure that our critical business processes operate at an appropriate level.

 We design our product to be highly available, fault-tolerant and fault-resilient.
 To achieve this, we follow industry best practices which we continuously improve on and review.
 Our product is hosted in a proven PaaS infrastructure, Heroku, which helps us minimize incidents, downtime and recovery time of our services.